-Treatment Options include:
+Treatment Options for Plantar Fasciitis

 - Daily stretching of the calf, Achilles tendon and plantar fascia

-Click on the images below
+Click on the image below

 How To Wear the Orthosleeve FS6 Compression Foot Sleeve

-Our blogs are presented for informational purposes only and are not to be considered medical advice.
-Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic intervention.
-We are happy to answer questions or comments pertaining to any products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.
+Our blogs are educational in nature and are not intended as a substitute for medical advice.
+Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
+We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.